GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-09-6-data-lineage-with-dataproc.md

 #### Enabling lineage in Dataproc

-To report lineage, the Dataproc cluster must have must have [GCP OAuth scope](https://www.googleapis.com/auth/cloud-platform).  <br>
+To report lineage, the Dataproc cluster must have [GCP OAuth scope](https://www.googleapis.com/auth/cloud-platform).  <br>

 #### Options and considerations for enabling lineage

 1. Cluster level at creation time
 - All jobs automatically report lineage unless we explicitly disable at job level.<br>
 - To disable specific jobs from reporting lineage, include the Spark property  ```spark.extraListener``` with value of null.<br>
-- Once enabled, cannot be disabled; Delete and recreate cluster should you need to
+- Once enabled, lineage cannot be disabled; Delete and recreate cluster should you need to

 2. At job level at submission time
 Set the property ```spark.extraListener``` with value ```io.openlineage.spark.agent.OpenLineageSparkListener``` at job submission time.